-Selection will be based on the student's outstanding abilities and demonstrated qualities of leadership in an elected or appointed student office for the entire 2023-2024 school year.
+Selection will be based on the student's outstanding abilities and demonstrated qualities of leadership in an elected or appointed student office for the entire 2024-2025 school year.
 The primary purposes of the qualifying leadership position must be representation of a constituency and service to others.
-A student who graduates high school at the close of the Fall 2023 semester/quarter is not eligible to apply for the program, and students other than DoDEA delegates must be residing in one state of primary residence in the U.S. during the entire 2023-2024 academic year to participate.
+A student who graduates high school at the close of the fall 2024 semester/quarter is not eligible to apply for the program, and students other than DoDEA delegates must be residing in one state of primary residence in the U.S. during the entire 2024-2025 academic year to participate.

 - 1. Any high school junior or senior student is eligible for the program provided they have not previously been a delegate to Washington Week and have not received a USSYP scholarship.
-The student must hold a high-level leadership position in any one of the following student government, civic or educational organizations during the entire 2023-2024 academic year: - a.
-Student Body president, vice president, secretary or treasurer - b.
+The student must hold a high-level leadership position in any one of the following student government, civic or educational organizations during the entire 2024-2025 academic year: - a.
+Student body president, vice president, secretary or treasurer - b.
 Class president, vice president, secretary or treasurer - c.
 Student Council representative - d.
 A National Honor Society officer (including discipline-based Honor Societies such as the National English and Social Studies Honor Societies that include service components) - e.
-Student representative elected or appointed (appointed by a panel, commission or board) to a local, district, regional or state-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a highlevel position of representation to a constituency in a year-round capacity providing service to others.
+Student representative elected or appointed (appointed by a panel, commission or board) to a local, district, regional or state-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a high-level, year-round leadership position representing a constituency and /or providing service to others.

 - Participation or holding an officer

 position in academic clubs, educational

 competition programs/conferences or

 organizations designed primarily for the

 student's personal development and

 enrichment do not qualify a student for

 the USSYP, although many students who

 qualify participate in these activities.
 The

 positions listed below DO NOT qualify

 the student for the program:

-- Attendance or officer position at Boys/Girls Nation or State summer conference
+- Attendance or officer position at Boys/ Girls Nation or State, or Junior State conferences

 - Member of a National Honor Society (serving as an elected officer for the organization for the entire school year is acceptable)

-- Member or leader of the Boy Scouts, Girl Scouts or a sports team
+- Member or leader of the Boy Scouts, Girl Scouts, or a sports team (commander or squadron leader of any service branch JROTC will qualify)

-- A founder or chairperson of a selfcreated group
+- A founder or chairperson of a self-created group

 - A participant, captain or officer in Mock Trial, Debate Team, Model UN or other academic club, mock legislature, conference or competition where the primary engagement is for individual educational benefit.